Patient information and education

 - Metformin: a medicine for diabetes

-Do not restart these medicines again until you are well – after 24 hours of eating and drinking normally.
-If you are in any doubt, contact the clinic on 020 3313 4268 or your local doctor or pharmacist.
+Only RESTART these medicines again when you are well (after 24 hours of eating and drinking normally).
+If you are in any doubt, contact the clinic on 0203 313 4268 or local doctor or pharmacist.

 Eating a healthy, balanced diet is an important part of maintaining good health and can help you feel your best.
 The saying goes, “You are what you eat.”
-Check out this website for more information on how to live well and eat well: www.nhs.uk/live-well/eat-well
+Check out this website for more information on how to live well and eat well

 Exercise is free, easy to take, has an immediate effect and you don’t need a GP to get some!

 Being active for at least 60 minutes a day is linked to better general health, stronger bones and muscles.
 It's essential if you want to live a healthy and fulfilling life into old age.
-Check out NHS.uk for some great ideas.
+You can find some great ideas on the [NHS website https://www.nhs.uk/live-well/exercise/physical-activity-guidelines-children-and-young-people/]

 Pregnancy and medications